-A credit rating agency rates the creditworthiness of instruments like corporate bonds, government bonds, certificates of deposit, municipal bonds, preferred stock, and other debt obligations that have collateral.
+A credit rating agency rates the creditworthiness of instruments including corporate bonds, government bonds, certificates of deposit, and other debt instruments that have collateral.

-These agencies evaluate the risk of a prospective debtor by analyzing qualitative and quantitative information about the debtor and predicting their ability to repay the debt.
-In other words, it assesses the risk of default on a debt that may arise from the debtor failing to make the required payments.
+These agencies evaluate the risk of a prospective debtor.
+This is done by analyzing qualitative and quantitative information about the debtor and predicting their ability to repay the debt.
+In other words, it assesses the risk of default on a debt that may arise from failure to make the timely payments.

 The credit rating provided by these agencies helps in creating a correlation between risk and return of an instrument.
 Hence, they offer investors a tool to measure the risk of any debt instrument and assess if the returns are worth the risks.

 In the absence of a credit rating system, investors tend to perceive the risk of an instrument based on the popularity of the organization issuing it.

 Today, we will be talking about the role of credit rating agencies in capital markets.